awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events.md

 CloudTrail began logging all CloudTrail management events in **Event history** on June 14, 2018, but these events are not logged retroactively\.
 A full 90\-day record of all management event activity in your AWS account will not be available in **Event history** until after 90 days have passed\.
 Over time, AWS services might add additional events\.
 CloudTrail will record these events in **Event history**, but a full 90\-day record of activity that includes added events will not be available until 90 days after the events are added\.

 This section describes how to look up events by using the CloudTrail console and the AWS CLI\.
 It also describes how to download a file of events\.
-For information on using the `LookupEvents` API to retrieve information from CloudTrail events, see the [AWS CloudTrail API Reference](http://docs.aws.amazon.com/awscloudtrail/latest/APIReference/)\.
+For information on using the `LookupEvents` API to retrieve information from CloudTrail events, see the [AWS CloudTrail API Reference](https://docs.aws.amazon.com/awscloudtrail/latest/APIReference/)\.

 For information on creating a trail so that you have a record of events that extends past 90 days, see [Creating a Trail](cloudtrail-create-a-trail-using-the-console-first-time.md) and [Getting and Viewing Your CloudTrail Log Files](get-and-view-cloudtrail-log-files.md)\.

+**Topics**
 + [Viewing CloudTrail Events in the CloudTrail Console](view-cloudtrail-events-console.md)
 + [Viewing CloudTrail Events with the AWS CLI](view-cloudtrail-events-cli.md)